Surgical options for treating gender dysphoria

 Gender-affirming surgery refers to surgical procedures aimed to help alleviate gender dysphoria.
 These surgeries change a person's anatomy and body function to better align with their gender identity (the gender they know themselves to be).
 As such, they can be an important part of the journey for some transgender and gender-expansive people.

-Gender-affirming surgery is one of several specialized gender care services available through the Main Line Health Comprehensive Gender Care Program.
+Gender-affirming surgery is one of several specialized gender care services available through the Main Line Health Gender Care Program.
 This program involves a multidisciplinary team of surgeons who are trained and experienced in performing a range of gender-affirming surgical procedures, including:

 - Facial feminization surgery